By Steve & Tamami Laser

 The 2017 MDX Sport Hybrid is the third model to feature Acura’s three-motor Sport Hybrid SH-AWD powertrain, joining the NSX and RLX.
 The MDX Sport Hybrid is powered by a 3.0-liter SOHC V6 with Variable Cylinder Management™ (VCM™) mated to a 7-speed dual clutch transmission (7DCT) with an integrated electric motor driving the front wheels, and a Twin Motor Unit with two electric motors providing power to the rear wheels.

 We recorded this video during the Motor Press Guild luncheon.
 Jon Ikeda, Vice President and General Manager of Acura, spoke about the early days of the brand and traced its journey on the road to becoming a significant player in the U.S. luxury car market.

-We’ve witnessed the present and gazed into the future.
-Now it’s time to take a closer look at the past.
 When the presentation concluded, we were granted a rare opportunity to take self-guided tours of the museum.

 American Honda Museum Tour